osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Nuke, Fatman and Tsar Bomba do additional collision damage to shields due to large mass (133-200%)
         - Reduced shield collision damage on diggers to decrease their usefulness as shield busters
         - Reduced cost of Apocalypse from $50,000 to $40,000
+        - Apoc/Dday/Strangelove now use a fixed spread (not affected by projectile's speed at shot peak)
         - Added clouds to Apoc/Dday/Strangelove for visual effect
         - Added some lightning bolts in the clouds in Strangelove
         - Added another projectile to Apoc/Dday/Strangelove waves